Burnett01/rsync-deployments/README.md

 # Inputs

-- `swtiches`* - The first is for any initial/required rsync flags, eg: `-avzr --delete`
+- `switches`* - The first is for any initial/required rsync flags, eg: `-avzr --delete`

 - `rsh` - Remote shell commands, eg for using a different SSH port: `"-p ${{ secrets.DEPLOY_PORT }}"`